lVlyke/stellar-mod-loader/README.md

 ### FOMOD installers

 Some mods are packaged with special metadata known as FOMOD that allows for customizing the installation through a guided flow.
-Starfield Mod Loader supports FOMOD and will automatically show the installation wizard for FOMOD-compatible mods, as shown in the example below:
+Stellar supports FOMOD and will automatically show the installation wizard for FOMOD-compatible mods, as shown in the example below:

 ![FOMOD Installer Example 1](/docs/fomod-1.png)

 The installer will guide you through the installation of the mod.
 Hovering over or selecting an option will show information about what it does.
 If you wish to install the mod manually instead, you can click the **Manual Install** button at the bottom left corner of the installer window.

 **Note**: Many mods will ask you if you are using Vortex or Mod Organizer 2.
-Starfield Mod Loader supports either option, but if you encounter any issues, select **Mod Organizer 2**.
+Stellar supports either option, but if you encounter any issues, select **Mod Organizer 2**.

 **Tip**: Click the preview image (or the **?** tooltip in compact view) to show a fullscreen view of the image.